Spyboss/EchoJournal/README.md

 ## ✨ Features

 ### 📝 **Core Journaling**
-- **Text & Voice Input**: Write or record your daily thoughts
+- **Text & Voice Input**: Write or record your daily thoughts.
+Voice notes are transcribed locally as a placeholder until you wire an external transcription service.
-- **Real-time Sync**: Your entries sync across all devices instantly
+- **Supabase Storage**: Journal entries are persisted in Supabase Postgres and fetched on demand after each create/delete operation.
 - **Chronological Display**: Clean, organized view of your journal history
 - **Secure Authentication**: Email/password login with Supabase Auth

 ### 🤖 **AI-Powered Insights**
-- **Sentiment Analysis**: AI analyzes the emotional tone of your entries
-- **Weekly Reflections**: Get AI-generated summaries and writing prompts
-- **Smart Summaries**: Understand patterns in your thoughts and feelings
+- **Genkit Flows (Opt-In)**: Google Genkit flows are implemented for sentiment analysis and weekly reflections.
+They require server-side execution and are currently disabled in the static Cloudflare Pages build.
+- **Weekly Reflection Page**: Presents placeholder copy while Genkit access is re-enabled.
+Integrate with an external Genkit runtime to restore summaries and prompts.

 ### 🎨 **Modern Design**
 - **Dark/Light Theme**: Toggle between themes for comfortable reading